sensu/sensu-docs/content/sensu-go/6.8/api/core/checks.md

 {"issued":1543861798}
 {{< /code >}}

-{{% notice protip %}}
+{{% notice note %}}
-**PRO TIP**: Include the `subscriptions` attribute with the request body to override the subscriptions configured in the check definition.
-This gives you the flexibility to execute a check on any Sensu entity or group of entities on demand.
+**NOTE**: If you specify a [round robin check](../../../observability-pipeline/observe-schedule/checks/#round-robin-checks), Sensu will execute the check on *all* agents with a matching subscription.
+After the ad hoc execution, the check will run as scheduled in round robin fashion.<br><br>
+To execute a round robin check on a single agent, include the agent's entity name subscription in the request body.
+For example, if the entity is named `webserver1`, use the subscription `entity:webserver1`.
 {{% /notice %}}

 ### API Specification {#checkscheckexecute-post-specification}